Urinary tract infection (UTI) in cats

 • Pay attention to you cat’s urinary habits so that any symptoms of UTI can be promptly identified.

-• Keep the litter box scrupulously clean so that bacteria are unable to spread.
+• Keep the litter box scrupulously clean.

 • Minimise stress – for example, play with the cat, allow plenty of exercise, provide perches and hiding places.

-In summary
+In conclusion

 A urinary tract infection, or “UTI”, is an infection that can develop anywhere along the cat’s urinary tract.
 It is typically caused by bacteria that travel up the cat’s urethra and lodge in the bladder.
-UTIs can occur in cats of all ages but are more common in those ten years and older.
+UTIs can occur in cats of all ages but are more common in females, especially those ten years and older.
 Cats with UTIs may be asymptomatic or may have symptoms relating to difficulty in urinating, such as urinating outside the litter box or frequent and painful urination.

 Diagnosis is usually made based on the results of a urinalysis.
 If a UTI is detected early, treatment can be a simple process, entailing a course of antibiotic medication and possible dietary changes.
 Untreated UTIs can lead to complications which may be life-threatening, while recurrent UTIs can greatly increase the development of feline lower urinary tract disease (FLUTD).
 Preventative measures are important for lowering the risk of future infections.